Overview of Paget’s Disease

 - Correct bone deformity

-The primary medicines your doctor may prescribe to treat the disease include:
+The primary medications your doctor may prescribe to treat Paget’s disease include:

-- Bisphosphonates are a type of medicine that are used to treat a variety of bone diseases.
-This type of medicine works by controlling the excessive bone breakdown and formation that occurs in Paget’s disease.
+- Bisphosphonates, which treat a variety of bone diseases.
+This type of medication works by controlling the excessive breakdown and formation of bone that happens in Paget’s disease.

-- Calcitonin is a hormone made by the thyroid gland and regulates blood levels of calcium and phosphate and promotes the formation of new bone.
-Although this medicine may not be as effective as bisphosphonates, calcitonin may be prescribed for certain people.
+- Calcitonin, which is a hormone made by the thyroid gland.
+In addition, calcitonin regulates blood levels of calcium and phosphate and promotes the formation of new bone.

-Although medications can often regulate bone growth and minimize complications, surgery may be necessary to correct problems such as:
+Although medications can regulate bone growth and minimize complications, surgery may be necessary to correct problems from the complications of the disease, such as: